judeclark19/readme-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Contributing
-If you would like to contribute to this project, please reach me at judeclark2019@gmail.com.
+If you would like to contribute to this project, please [add me on GitHub](https://github.com/judeclark19).

 ## Questions
 Please reach out Jude Clark at judeclark2019@gmail.com.